pflaeging/gubernat/README.md

 Cert-manager is configured with an own root-ca and a ClusterIssuer "gubernat-issuer".
 This is for non productive environments only and in isolated environments.

-If you set "cert_manager_admin_mail" in your inventory, two ClusterIssuer "letsencrypt-staging" and "letsencrypt-prod" are installed.
+If you set "admin_mail" in your cert-manager config, two ClusterIssuer "letsencrypt-staging" and "letsencrypt-prod" are installed.
 This should be used.

 If you want to rollout additional services, you have to make a DNS (or in small envs an /etc/hosts) record pointing on all hosts in the cluster or better pointing to the masters.